 Design Anthropologist (or business anthropologist, design ethnographer, design researcher).
-Employed in user experience departments in larger organisations or in specialised design consultancies to study users and customers and provide market data for Research an Development (R&D) functions.
+Employed in user experience departments in larger organisations or in specialised design consultancies to study users and customers and provide market data for e.g. Research and Development (R&D) functions.

 Service Design.
-Employed in user experience or marketing departments to develop new services with user involvement.
-Would also take responsibility for user studies and evaluation.
+Employed in user experience and marketing departments or public sector organisations to develop new services via participatory methods.
+They are also often responsible for user studies and evaluation.

 Interaction Designer (or User Experience Designer).
-Employed in design departments and user experience departments of larger organizations or in design consultancies to develop interactive products, wearable devices, healthcare products, user interfaces and interactive services.
+Employed in design and user experience departments of larger organizations or in design consultancies to develop interactive products or services, wearable devices, healthcare products or user interfaces.

 All graduates will have gained valuable competences such as:

 - the ability of working in a multidisciplinary team

 - critical and reflective attitude